robbintt/outlines/summaries/rules_for_radicals_1971.md

 > To lose your "identity" as a citizen of democracy is but a step from losing your identity as a person.
 People react to this frustration by not acting at all.

-> Hang on to one of the most precious parts of youth, laughter...
+> Hang on to one of the most precious parts of youth, laughter... (p. xxvii)

 ### Chapter 1 - The Purpose